MSc in Water Resources Engineering: Career, Skills, Scope, Options, Outlook

 • Hydrology: This course covers the study of the movement, distribution, and management of water on Earth, including the water cycle and the factors that affect it.

-• Water Resource Management: This course examines the principles and practices of managing water resources, including the allocation of water for different uses and the development of water management plans.
+• Water Resource Management: This course examines the principles and practices of managing water resources, including allocating water for different uses and developing water management plans.

-• Water Quality: This course covers the analysis and assessment of water quality, including the identification and treatment of contaminants.
+• Water Quality: This course covers the analysis and assessment of water quality, including identifying and treating contaminants.

 • Water Treatment: This course covers the processes and technologies used to purify water for different uses, including drinking water, irrigation, and industrial purposes.